coderkd10/TeamRegistrationApp/README.md

 	4. ^gives error.
 	5. now type a correct entrt number and press submit again.
 Does not work.~~

-* Entry number size not limit not restricted and not checking sometimes:
+* Entry number size not limit not restricted and not checking sometimes:(@abhishek_kedia : have you applied android:maxLength="10" property for entryCode editText ?)
 	1. Connect to internet.
 	2. Enter entry number 2013EE10430. -> automatically checks that this is invalid as soon as you enter this.
 Also you cannot enter any more characters.
 	3. ^ this is behavior is correct, and is expected always.
 But sometimes not respected as below.